Environmental History IV symposium

 Catharina Landström, Head of Division, Chalmers University of Technology

-Christophe Leclercq, Lecturer in Art History and Digital Humanities, École du Louvre
+Christophe Leclercq, Lecturer, École du Louvre

 Valérie Masson-Delmotte, Research Director at CEA and former Director of the group I at IPCC